johnbywater/dcbdb/README.md

 The example client:
 1. Connects to the gRPC server
-2. Appends an event to the database
+2. Appends an event to the event store
-3. Reads events from the database using a query
+3. Reads events from the event store using a query
 4. Displays the events that were read

 ### Using the Rust Client in Your Own Code